 Trying to shed some of my southern accent and pronunciation of words, Charlie Brewer, the program director, said I might have gone a bit too far when I began pronouncing “again” /e’ geyn/ instead of /əˈɡen/.
 (Translation: I said a-gain for again).
 Then a few weeks later, he admitted, “Don, I do believe I head the doggone President of the United States [Johnson] pronounce again, the same as you,” and laughed.

 The manager told me I was doing a good job, and he raised my salary slightly above minimum wage after a few months on air.
 He had two rules for me: “Sound happy and don’t cut any audition tapes.”
-We enjoyed such a good reputation in the South that a decent air check from WTUP was likely to get you a job in a larger market, and the manager didn’t want the turnover.
+We enjoyed such a good reputation in the South that a decent air check from WTUP was likely good for a job in a larger market, and the manager didn’t want the turnover.

 After my five-hour shift, playing My Girl by Mary Wells, Baby I Love You by the Four Tops, and all the hits on 1964, I usually stayed at Hotel Tupelo (gratis in an overflow bunk) and got up in time to make the 40-minute drive before my first class at Hatley High.
 This was almost enough to make me drop out.
 I missed a lot of school, fell asleep in class, as President of Student Body, this behavior was ridiculous.
 But, I was making good money — had lots of fans and girlfriends too.
 Trigonometry just wasn’t doing it for me.